kevinngonzales/week_6_react_with_swr/README.md

 ## About
 A React project that uses data fetching with Axios, promises, and SWR (State While Revalidate) to fetch data using React hooks.

-Pokemon data is accessed through [PokeApi](https://pokeapi.co/) and displayed on a webpage in an organized manner.
+Pokemon data is accessed through [PokeApi](https://pokeapi.co/) and displayed on a webpage in an organized and creative manner.
 Additional functionality includes a music player which allows user to press a button to play music while browsing through pokemon.

 ## Technologies